T8RIN/ImageToolbox/README.md

     - You can create filter from any filter chain
     - Share created filters by QR code
     - Scan filters from the app to get them on your device
-- AES-256 GCM No Padding files encryption and decryption
+- Files encryption and decryption with 100+ different algorithms available
 - Adding Stickers and Text (Markup Layers Mode)
 - Extract Text From Images
     - 120+ languages